ARTEXR

 Infrastructure Approach for Cultural Content in Audiovisual Productions

-The goal is to create transparency and security for cultural stakeholders as well as for producers.
-The focus is on how structured preparation, clear terms of use, and cross-sector and cross-border collaboration can be simplified—and how responsible use (“safe use”) can be ensured.
+At the same time, the initiative is examining how structured preparation, clear terms of use, and cross-sector and cross-border collaboration can be streamlined.
+In doing so, it is exploring how the responsible use (“safe use”) of cultural content can be ensured.

 Our latest survey research